Flor91/Data-Science/README.md

 This is my journey into x days of data, where I will learn about Data Science, Machine Learning and Deep Learning technologies.

-I won't be committing to an exact number of days or to working on this every day - not even for 5 minutes, sorry - because of life (I am expecting a baby boy!).
+I won't be committing to an exact number of days, or even trying to work on this every day - not even for 5 minutes, sorry - because of life (I am expecting a baby boy!).

 But I encourage anyone interested on this challenge to follow the rules set up by [#66DaysOfData](https://www.youtube.com/watch?v=qV_AlRwhI3I).